Media-Smart/cheetahinfer/README.md

 - Prepare the ONNX file
   - If your model has a PyTorch format, you can use [vedadep](https://github.com/Media-Smart/volksdep) to convert PyTorch model to ONNX model.
 - Modify the ONNX file path
-  - some related configurations in `main.cpp` in `classifier` or `retinanet` folder also need be corrected accordingly.
+  - Some related configurations in `main.cpp` in `classifier` or `retinanet` folder also need be corrected accordingly.
 - Get some images for testing
+- Fill in anchor setting`setHp` function in `src/task/retinanet.cpp`
+  - If you are only interested in classifier, you need not do this.

 ## Compilation and running
 ```